RyanVNgo/RyanVNgo.github.io/pages/about.md

 # About
 ---

-Current undergraduate at San Diego State University (2025).
+Recent graduate from San Diego State University with a Bachelor's in Computer Science.
-Recently messing around with C/C++ alongside CUDA.
-Also familiar with Java, Python, and a bit of Go.
-Interested in software/program optimization cause I hate it when shits slow.
-Outside of programming I'm also into tech, gaming, coffee, astrophotography, and K-pop. <sub>*(stan Aespa)*</sub>
+I like programming, tech, gaming, coffee, astrophotography, F1, and K-pop. <sub>*(stan Aespa)*</sub>

 ### Hardware
 - Desktop PC